 What is felony assault?

-If you have been charged with a crime as a result of an assault, contact Keller Law Offices immediately.
-Keller Law Offices has two criminal justice attorneys.
+If you have been charged with a crime as a result of an assault, contact Keller Criminal Defense Attorneys immediately.
+Keller Criminal Defense Attorneys has two criminal justice attorneys.
 A criminal justice attorney will be able to fight the charges against you.
 The criminal justice attorneys handle all types of criminal matters.
 Call 612-210-0629 for a free consultation.
-Keller Law Offices is located downtown Minneapolis, MN and offer payment plans in most cases.
-Keller Law Offices will take the charges seriously and are ready to take the case to trial if needed.
+Keller Criminal Defense Attorneys is located downtown Minneapolis, MN and offer payment plans in most cases.
+Keller Criminal Defense Attorneys will take the charges seriously and are ready to take the case to trial if needed.